heptarch/heptarch.github.io/drafts/rbl2.md

 near-continual focus appear.
 You can patch a bug or smash out a feature request piecemeal, but no one is going to invent the transistor in their free time.
-The required quanta of sustained effort and attention are too large.
+The required quanta of effort and attention are too large.

 So,